-The SSAS Performance Metrics displayed by the Performance Analysis Dashboard in SentryOne BI Sentry give you valuable insight into the root cause of performance problems with SQL Server Analysis Services (SSAS).
+The SSAS performance metrics displayed by the Performance Analysis Dashboard in SentryOne SQL Sentry give you valuable insight into the root cause of performance problems with SQL Server Analysis Services (SSAS).
 With actionable information, you can save time in troubleshooting SSAS performance.

 The SSAS Activity section displays information that helps you correlate the rate of rows sent by the server to the clients with the number of threads used by the SSAS Formula and Storage Engines.